Reply to critical reviews to win respect and credibility, show off your customer service, and demonstrate that you care about your customers.

 - Will the odd negative review make people trust my reviews more?

 The answer to these questions is usually: “Yes!”.
 Businesses are often surprised to learn that bad reviews can have positive effects, such as giving them the chance to respond to feedback and show they care.
-Companies that strategically reply to reviews - especially critical reviews - can benefit significantly.
+Strategically replying to reviews - especially critical reviews - can benefit significantly.

 Keep a cool head and reply